cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of that tree in an efficient way.
 Note that explicitly representing the tree requires `O(2^BITS)` space, so the generator cannot just compute additive shares of it and send them to the two evaluators.
 Instead, the evaluators will re-generate shares of the tree using a XOF ({{xof}}).

 The basic observation is that if both evaluators have the same seed `s` of length `KEY_SIZE`, then expanding `s` using a XOF will also result in the same expansion.
 If we set the length of the XOF expansion to `2*KEY_SIZE`, it can then be split again into two seeds `s_l`, `s_r`, that can again serve as XOF seeds.
 Now if we view seeds as XOR-shares of integers, and if evaluators have the same seed at the root of the tree, then their expanded trees will form a secret-shared tree of zeros.
-The actual construction will additionally use a `convert` function before each expansion, which maps seeds into the appropriate output domain (see
-{{idpf-bbcggi21-helper-functions}}), generating a new seed for the next level in the process.
+The actual construction will additionally use a `convert()` function before each expansion, which maps seeds into the appropriate output domain (see {{idpf-bbcggi21-helper-functions}}), generating a new seed for the next level in the process.

 The open task now is to ensure that evaluators have different seeds at nodes that lie on the path to `alpha`, while having the same seeds on all other nodes.
-This is done using so-called "correction words" that are conditionally added to the XOF output by both evaluators.
+This is done using so-called "correction words" included in the public share.
+The correction words are conditionally added to the XOF output by both evaluators.
 The condition here is a secret-shared bit, called a "control bit", which indicates whether the current node is on the path to `alpha` or not.
 On the path, the control bits add up to `1`, meaning only one evaluator will add the correction word to its XOF output.
 Off the path, either none or both evaluators add the correction word, and so the seeds at the next level stay the same.

-What remains is to turn the -- now pseudorandom -- values on the path to `alpha` into the desired `beta` values.
-This is done by sending *value correction words* to the evaluators, which are chosen such that when added with the pseudorandom shares at the `i`th node on the path to `alpha`, they add up to shares of `beta_i`.
+What remains is to turn the (now pseudorandom) values on the path to `alpha` into the desired `beta` values.
+This is done by including "value correction words" in the public share, which are chosen such that when added with the pseudorandom shares at the `i`th node on the path to `alpha`, they add up to shares of `beta_i`.

 In the following two sections we describe the algorithms for key generation in full detail.